Chorea, Athetosis, and Hemiballismus

 Chorea in people who have hyperthyroidism or hyperglycemia usually lessens when that disorder is treated.
 Sydenham chorea and chorea caused by a stroke often gradually subside without treatment.
 If chorea is caused by a drug, stopping the drug may help, but the chorea does not always disappear.

-Pregnant women with chorea may be treated with barbiturates during the pregnancy.
+If pregnant women have severe chorea, they may be treated with barbiturates during the pregnancy.
 However, after delivery, chorea lessens and eventually disappears on its own.

 If people have chorea and athetosis, treatments that help relieve the chorea tend to also help relieve athetosis.

 Drugs that block dopamine’s action may help control the abnormal movements.
 These drugs include antipsychotic drugs, such as fluphenazine, haloperidol, and risperidone.
-Drugs that reduce the amount of dopamine released, such as reserpine and tetrabenazine, may also help.
+Drugs that reduce the amount of dopamine released, such as reserpine, deutetrabenazine, and tetrabenazine, may also help.
 However, improvement may be limited.